CausesBy Mayo Clinic staff

 In adults, hemolytic uremic syndrome is more commonly caused by other factors, including:

-- The use of certain medications, such as quinine (an over-the-counter muscle cramp remedy), some chemotherapy drugs, the immunosuppressant medication cyclosporine (Neoral, Sandimmune), anti-platelet medications and oral contraceptives
+- The use of certain medications, such as quinine (an over-the-counter muscle cramp remedy), some chemotherapy drugs, the immunosuppressant medication cyclosporine (Neoral, Sandimmune) and anti-platelet medications

 - Certain infections, such as HIV/AIDS or an infection with the pneumococcal bacteria